-You could ask the workers to explain what they learned from the presentation and also allow them to ask their questions for things they don’t understand or places them need clarifications bordering on health and safety.
+You could ask the workers to explain what they learned from the presentation and also allow them to ask questions about things they don’t understand or places they need clarification bordering on health and safety.

 Avoid making snide remarks whenever a worker asks a question, as this may discourage other workers from doing so later.